carlmontanari/nornsible/README.md

 Nornsible provides the ability to -- via command line arguments -- filter Nornir inventories by hostname or group name, or both.
 There is also a handy flag to set the number of workers; quite useful for setting workers equal to 1 for troubleshooting purposes.

-Nornsible all supports the concept of tags.
+Nornsible also supports the concept of tags.
 Tags correspond to the name of *custom* tasks and operate very much like tags in Ansible.
 Provide a list of tags to execute, and Nornsible will ensure that Nornir only runs those tasks.
 Provide a list of tags to skip, and Nornsible will ensure that Nornir only runs those not in that list.
 Easy peasy.

 Finally, Nornsible supports multiple inventory files as well as dynamic inventory files -- just like Ansible.